 The DoD checklist includes 47 items divided into eleven (11) sections:

 - General instructions

 - Formats for submission of line item summaries

 There are three (3) Proposal Adequacy Checklists that are in circulation.
-The majority are the same with the minor differences between each.
+The majority are the same with minor differences between each.
 These PACs are:

-- DoD: In the DFARS it says “The offeror shall complete the following checklist, providing the location of requested information, or an explanation of why the requested information is not provided.
+- DoD: In the DFARS it says “The offeror shall complete the following checklist, providing the location of the requested information, or an explanation of why the requested information is not provided.
 Completion of this checklist in no way reduces the responsibility to fully comply with all of the requirements of 41 U.S.C. chapter 35, Truthful Cost or Pricing Data, and any other special requirements of the solicitation.”

 - Defense Contract Audit Agency (DAA): is used to evaluate the adequacy of a contract price proposal when the proposal is based on certified cost or pricing data.

 - Defense Contract Management Agency (DCMA): is a useful tool designed to assist the DCMA Cost/Price Analyst to determine the adequacy of a contractor’s proposal.
 This checklist is to be used for sole source proposals that are over the threshold of $700,000 and no exception to the submission of certified cost and pricing data exists.